Change Search settings in Safari on Mac

 Ask the search engine for search suggestions based on search terms you enter.
 The search engine may record your search terms.

 Include Safari Suggestions

 Get Safari Suggestions as you type in the Smart Search field.
-Safari search includes suggestions from the internet, Music, the App Store, cinema showtimes, locations nearby and more.
+Safari search includes suggestions from the internet, Music, the App Store, movie showtimes, locations nearby, and more.
 To learn more, choose Apple menu > System Settings, click Siri & Spotlight in the sidebar, then click Spotlight Privacy on the right.
 (You may need to scroll down.)

 Enable Quick Website Search